stat660-f18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 10]
 * Question (yli110-stat660): Do you get notification in your email that connects to github when review comments come back?
 * Question (mphan12-stat660): Why is it necessary to check GitHub daily?
+*	Answer (jduan10-stat660): By doing that we can see the updates from our teachers and teammates.
 * Question (whu8-stat660): Do we need to check Blackboard daily?
 Does all instructions are posted only in Blackboard?
 - Question (anguyen152-stat660): Why should I check Github daily ?
 - Question (flee11-stat660): Will we be able to see the questions our classmates created for each quiz?
 Will some of our questions get answered by the professor or classmates?